rpandox/C-programming_sem1-KEC/README.md

     four
         # a program to read two matrices of numbers and to find their product.
 Use 2D-array to represent matrices and use a function to multiply them.

+LABORATORY SESSON 8 -  Strings and Pointers

+    one
+        # a program to read two strings in main and compare them using user defined function.
+Display appropriate message from main.

+    two
+        # a program to read a line of text and to count the number of vowels, consonants, white spaces, digits and special characters in it.
+Use a character array to store the line.

+    three
+        # a program to read ‘n’ words and use user defined function to arrange and display them in the alphabetical order.

+    four
+        # a program to find the larger of two numbers using the concept of function and pointers.

+    five
+        # a program to illustrate the concept of pointer expressions.

+    six
+        # a program to illustrate the concept of pointer to pointer.